WeblateOrg/weblate/docs/user/search.rst

    User configured translation language (see :ref:`profile-translated-languages`).
 ``joined:DATETIME``
    String content was changed on date, supports :ref:`search-operators`.
+``translates:TEXT``
+   User has contributed to given language in past moth.
+``contributes:TEXT``
+   User has contributed to given project or component in past moth.

 Additional lookups are available in the :ref:`management-interface`: